diefenbach/django-lfs/docs/developer/howtos/how_to_add_action_groups.rst

 In this how-to you will learn how to add new ``Actions Groups`` and how to use them within your templates.

-Add a New Action Group
+Add a new action group
 ======================

 1. Login as admin.